breez/payments-rest-api/README.md

 ### Configure CLI
 Now that you have aws cli installed and credentials ready its time for the last step of the requirements -> configuring the aws cli to work with your account.

-Open terminal in your OS and type `aws configure` and press enter.
-Now copy/paste the api key and secret that you got in the previous step.
 You will also have to chose a default region where you want to deploy your api.
 You can see the list of all regions [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 You should pick the region that is closest to your business.
 For quick reference US (us-east-1,us-west-1), Europe (eu-central-1,eu-west-1), Latam (sa-east-1), Asia (ap-southeast-1).

+Once you have api key, api secret and you've chosen the region you want to deploy to you're ready to configure the cli.

+Open terminal in your OS and type `aws configure` and press enter.
+Now copy/paste the api key, press enter, and copy/paste the secret and press enter do the same for region.
+You can leave the default output format blank..

 ```
 # aws configure